 A student can start his/her academic study (in the first semester) with or without declaring a major.
 Within the first three semesters, a student can change major/s as the curriculum (courses) are the same for all majors.
 However, by the end of the third semester (before the start of the fourth semester) each student must select a major (department).
-Once the major is selected a student can change the major a maximum of two times: the first at the end of the fourth semester.
+Once the major is selected a student can change the major a maximum of two times: the first at the end of the fourth semester, and the second at the end of the fifth semester.
 Thereafter a student may be allowed to change a major, but that may delay his/her graduation due to the possible deviation from the study plan of the selected major.